Jakob Altaras: Personal life and death

 Altaras married two times; first to Zora Altaras (born Ebenspanger, died in 1963) with whom he had daughter, Silvija Altaras Penda, born in 1946.
 She has a son, Ivor Altaras Penda, his first grandson.
 His second marriage was with Thea née Fuhrmann, with whom he had a daughter Adriana born in 1960.
 During his emigration to Switzerland, Altaras was forced to leave his family behind.
 In 1964 his second wife and their daughter were smuggled from Zagreb to Italy, in a car by his Italian brother-in-law.
 They stayed in Italy long enough for Adriana to learn Italian.
 From Italy they moved to Konstanz, Germany.
 Thea found a job in the municipal building department of Konstanz.
 For three years Thea traveled between Konstanz and Zurich, where Altaras worked.
 His daughter Adriana Altaras became a German actress, theater director, and writer.
-His grandson Aaron Altaras (born 1995) is also a well known German child actor.
+His grandson Aaron Altaras (born 1995) is also a well-known German actor.
 In 1999, after 35 years, Altaras visited his hometown, Split.
 During that visit he expressed his great nostalgia for Split and Croatia.
 Altaras died in Giessen on 6 December 2001.